Dr Grace Ononiwu

 In the 2019 Birthday Honours, Grace was awarded the Commander of the Order of the British Empire (CBE) for services to Law and Order.

 Grace has been included in the 2017, 2018, 2019 and 2020 Power list, which features 100 of the UK’s most influential men and women of African, African Caribbean and African American heritage.
-She is also patron of the University of Hertfordshire’s Law Clinic and sits on the University Board of Governors from March 2020 to May 2021.
+She is also patron of the University of Hertfordshire’s Law Clinic and sat on the University Board of Governors from March 2020 to May 2021.

 She is due shortly to be awarded a further Honorary Doctorate from Birmingham City University.